sfigg/commercialization-public/docset/manufacture/desktop/disabling-secure-boot.md

 Secure Boot helps to make sure that your PC boots using only firmware that is trusted by the manufacturer.

-For most PCs, you can disable Secure Boot through the PC’s firmware (BIOS) menus.
+You can disable Secure Boot through the PC’s firmware (BIOS) menus, but the way you disable it varies by PC manufacturer.
+If you are having trouble disabling Secure Boot after following the steps below, contact your manufacturer for help.

 For logo-certified Windows RT 8.1 and Windows RT PCs, Secure Boot is required to be configured so that it cannot be disabled.

 **Warning**
 -   After disabling Secure Boot and installing other software and hardware, it may be difficult to re-activate Secure Boot without restoring your PC to the factory state.